3manuek/3manuek/content/portfolio/2023/poolexhaustation.md

 - The lab lacks of a monitoring, which could shred more information about the behavior observed.
 That will be in another post with updated versions of all the components (and probably ditch Terraform).
 - PgCat seems to be a very appealing solution for pooling to be compared with PgBouncer.

+[^1]: > Orchestration's CPU cycles _are like Taxes_.
+As the _Louis XIV's Finance Minister_, _Jean-Baptiste Colbert_,
+ declared: "the art of taxation consists in so plucking the goose as to obtain the largest possible amount of feathers with the smallest possible amount of hissing.".